LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 --------

 We provide a template file to add jobs to each machine.
 You should create one file per machine using this template.
-These files may be place in your project's ``.gitlab/jobs`` subdirectory and named ``<machine>.yml``, where ``<machine>`` is the machine name.
+These files may be placed in your project's ``.gitlab/jobs`` subdirectory and named ``<machine>.yml``, where ``<machine>`` is the machine name.
 They are required as soon as the associated machine has been activated (uncommented) in the